TablEdit Users Say:

 J = Justified (straight right and left margins)

-[File] (the button with an icon that looks like a little folder) allows you to import the text to be used in the main part of the dialog from an external text file.
+The button allows you to import the text to be used in the main part of the dialog from an external text file.
 Just click on the button and select the source file using the file selector.